simonjvardy/BI-Team-5/README.md

 ### Future Features ###

 - User accounts to store personal details securely.
   - GDPR: Privacy and cookie policy statements.
-    - Sign up for marketing emails and special offers.
+  - Sign up for marketing emails and special offers
-- Include a shopping cart facility.
+- Include a shopping cart facility
-     - Use discount voucher codes in the shopping cart.
+  - Use discount voucher codes in the shopping cart

-- Bookmark the site quickly and easily to encourage repeat visitors.
+- Bookmark the site quickly and easily to encourage repeat visitors

 ---

 ## Testing ##

 - Testing information can be found in a separate [testing.md](testing.md) file.

 ## Bugs ##

 For every bug we found while in development process, we have loged an [incident](https://github.com/AlexNexton/BI-Team-5/issues) report.
 Bug we have managed to fix are now marked as [closed](https://github.com/AlexNexton/BI-Team-5/issues?q=is%3Aissue+is%3Aclosed).

 ## Deployment ##